 (2) Subsection (1) does not apply unless, when the authorised officer makes the requirement, the authorised officer informs the person that a failure to comply with the requirement may constitute an offence.

-254. False information
+254. False or misleading information

+(1) A person must not give false or misleading information to —

+(a) an authorised officer who is carrying out a function under this Act; or

-A person must not, in connection with a requirement made or direction given by an authorised officer under this Act, provide any information or produce any document that the person knows is false or misleading in a material particular.
+(b) any person pursuant to a requirement under this Act to provide information or produce a record or other document to that person.

-Penalty: a fine of $10 000.
+Penalty for this subsection: a fine of $10 000.

+(2) For the purposes of subsection (1), a person gives false or misleading information if the person does one or more of the following —

+(a) states anything that the person knows is false or misleading in a material particular;

+(b) omits from a statement anything without which the statement is, to the person’s knowledge, misleading in a material particular;

+(c) gives or produces any record or other document that —

+(i) the person knows is false or misleading in a material particular; or

+(ii) omits anything without which the record or other document is, to the person’s knowledge, misleading in a material particular.

+[Section 254 inserted: No. 14 of 2019 s.
+10.]

 255. Obstructing, impersonating or threatening authorised officers

 (1) A person must not resist, obstruct or attempt to obstruct an authorised officer in the performance of the authorised officer’s functions under this Act.